Campus Recreation strives to provide innovative wellness programs for the campus community.

-Intellectual wellness involves having an open mind when you encounter new ideas and involves lifelong learning.
-It encourages active participation in scholastic, cultural and community activities.
 Action Plan: Take classes offered in your community, participate in something contrary to your strengths and comfort level.

 Spiritual wellness allows you to develop a set of values that help you seek meaning and purpose.
 Spirituality can be represented in many ways.
 It involves developing an inner connectedness and harmony between yourself and the universe.
-Action Plan: ake “quiet time” to meditate, think or just breathe.
+Action Plan: aka “quiet time” to meditate, think or just breathe.

 Social wellness is being aware of, and participating in, and feeling connected to your community.
 It helps you perform social roles effectively and comfortably, and create a support network.
 Social well-being is enhanced by establishing supportive social networks through meaningful relationships.
 Action Plan: Make an effort to meet your neighbor or members of your congregation.
 Join or even form a club or team.
 Designate a night out with friends.